slackapi/bolt-js/docs/_future/create_new_app.md

 ---
 ### Views {#views}
 Finally, we can add in Sarah's example here of how to add in a view with an action (open modal example!)

+#### Opening modals
+[Modals](https://api.slack.com/block-kit/surfaces/modals) can be created by calling the `views.open` method.
+The method requires you to pass a valid [view payload](https://api.slack.com/reference/block-kit/views).

+To open or update a modal from a Slack Function [interactivity handler](https://api.slack.com/future/view-events), pass the `interactivity_pointer` you received from your event payload in your `views.open` method.